P. G. T. Beauregard: First Bull Run (First Manassas)

 As Johnston's final troops arrived from the Shenandoah Valley, the Confederates launched a counterattack that routed the Union Army, sending it streaming in disorder back toward Washington.

-William C. Davis credits Johnston with the majority of the tactical decisions that led to the victory, judging that "Beauregard acted chiefly as a dime novel general, leading the charge of an individual regiment, riding along the line to cheer the troops, accepting the huzzas of the soldiers and complementing them in turn.
-The closest he came to a major tactical decision was his fleeting intention to withdraw from the Henry Hill line when he briefly mistook the advance of Johnston's reinforcements for the arrival of fresh Union troops."
+Frank E. Vandiver writes of the beginning of the battle that There is no doubt that [Beauregard] verged on hysteria most of the early hours - a dizzying array of orders and counterorders, plans and counterplans, misplaced and castaway units were ample proof of his demoralization.
+William C. Davis credits Johnston with the majority of the tactical decisions that led to the victory, judging that Beauregard acted chiefly as a dime novel general, leading the charge of an individual regiment, riding along the line to cheer the troops, accepting the huzzas of the soldiers and complementing them in turn.
+The closest he came to a major tactical decision was his fleeting intention to withdraw from the Henry Hill line when he briefly mistook the advance of Johnston's reinforcements for the arrival of fresh Union troops.

 Nonetheless, Beauregard received the bulk of the acclaim from the press and general public.
 On July 23, Johnston recommended to President Davis that Beauregard be promoted to full general.
 Davis approved, and Beauregard's date of rank was established as the date of his victory, July 21.

+Confederate battle flag design

 After Bull Run, Beauregard advocated the use of a standardized battle flag other than the "Stars and Bars" Confederate national flag to avoid visual confusion with the U.S. flag.
 He worked with Johnston and William Porcher Miles to create the Confederate Battle Flag.
-Confederate women visiting Beauregard's army contributed silk material from their dresses to create the first three flags, for Beauregard, Johnston, and Earl Van Dorn; thus, the first flags contained more feminine pink than martial red.
+Women visiting Beauregard's army contributed silk material from their dresses to create the first three flags, for Beauregard, Johnston, and Earl Van Dorn; thus, the first flags contained more feminine pink than martial red.
 However, the official battle flag had a red background with white stars.
 Throughout his career, Beauregard worked to have the flag adopted, and he helped to make it the most popular symbol of the Confederacy.

 As the Army went into winter quarters, Beauregard caused considerable friction with the Confederate high command.
 He strongly advocated an invasion of Maryland to threaten the flank and rear of Washington.
 With his plan rebuffed as impractical, he requested reassignment to New Orleans, which he assumed would be under Union attack in the near future, but his request was denied.
 He quarreled with Commissary General Lucius B. Northrop (a personal friend of Davis) about the inadequate supplies available to his army.
 He issued public statements challenging the ability of the Confederate Secretary of War to give commands to a full general.
 And he enraged President Davis when his report about Bull Run was printed in the newspaper, which suggested that Davis's interference with Beauregard's plans prevented the pursuit and full destruction of McDowell's army and the capture of Washington.